ndgeniebla/phaser-mkdocs/docs/index.md

 This documentation is intended for:

-- intermediate JavaScript developers who want to learn the basics of the [Phaser][1] framewor -
+- intermediate JavaScript developers who want to learn the basics of the [Phaser][1] framework

 ##Prerequisite Knowledge